DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Roadmap.md

 The planned features are grouped by module.
 Core is included for all modules.

 #### Core
-- Connection log, including parameter what level to log.
-Will provide companies the ability to set alerts.
+- Connection log.
+Includes parameter what level to log and how long to retain the log.
+Will provide companies the ability to set custom alerts, for example Logging level set to Error.
+Scenarios for error log: error opening the connection to the site; the container / path couldn't be accessed.

 #### Customer
 - Option to send ASN and Sales invoice only for EDI orders.